Swright88/extending-testing/phase8/02_working_with_spreadsheets.md

 ## Challenges

-Use Apache POI to investigate the test_inputs spreadsheet
+Use Apache POI to investigate the test_inputs spreadsheet.

-- How many column are there?
+- How many columns are there?
 - What are the column names?
 - Which columns are test inputs?
 - Which column would be used as part of an assertion?